Writing 1: You Are the Mentor You’ve Been Waiting For

 • Think critically, act intentionally, and grow purposefully

+But why look back, especially when we can’t change what’s already happened?
+Because the past still speaks.
+It shapes the choices we make today, and those choices shape who we become tomorrow.
 Lifelong learning isn’t a straight path — it’s a cycle.
 Past, present, and future are inseparably linked.
 The present is where we act.
-The past often informs those actions.
-And so, whether we recognize it or not, the past remains one of our greatest teachers.
+The past informs those actions.
+And whether we realize it or not, the past remains one of our greatest teachers.

 “The mirror doesn’t just show who you are.
 It reflects who you’re becoming.”